Specialist Roles

 We have an opportunity for someone with a mixture of technical and editorial and research skills to make a range of videos for the museum's Youtube channel and other platforms.
 An interest in canal history is important for this, as is the ability to do all the technical aspects of video making including adding subtitles, and editing.
 You would need to research the subject, write the script or outline, do the filming, and put the whole thing together.
 The videos will be mainly public education videos about canal history, although there is also an opportunity to make promotional material for the museum.
 You'll be expected to work on your own initiative but we will consider paying for equipment hire if necessary, and will meet any out-of-pocket expenses.

 We have a variety of IT systems and if you are good with computers, networking, and the maintenance of hardware and software, we'd like to talk to you.
+We have an IT Manager who is in the lead but who could do with some help.
 The amount of time needed will fluctuate, there will seldom be regular times or regular work.
 You will be prepared to come in when there ar problems to be solved as well as to do routine jobs.
-The time commitment is estimated at half aday a week but with many variations on that average figure.

 Download PDF file of Costumed Interpreter Role Description